jinjagit/blogger/README.md

 # Issues with / fixes for Blogger 2 tutorial:

 Many of the issues may well be due to my using Rails 5.2.0, not 4.0.0 as in the tutorial.
-Many of the extra tweaks / ideas may work for many versions of Rails.
+Many of the extra tweaks / ideas, however, may work for many versions of Rails.

 I found these solutions either by comparing my code with that of student examples where the functionality in question worked, searching the web, or experimentation.
 Since I am a Rails novice, my solutions may not be best practice!